Package insert / product label

 On This Page

 Isosorbide Dinitrate Description

-Isosorbide Dinitrate is a white, crystalline, odorless compound which is stable in air and in solution, has a melting point of 70°C and has an optical rotation of +134° (c=1, alcohol, 20°C).
-Isosorbide Dinitrate is freely soluble in organic solvents such as acetone, alcohol, and ether, but is only sparingly soluble in water.
+Isosorbide Dinitrate is a white, crystalline compound, has a melting point of 70°C and has an optical rotation of +140° (c=1, alcohol, 20°C).
+Isosorbide Dinitrate is very slightly soluble in water; very soluble in acetone and sparingly soluble in alcohol.

 Isosorbide Dinitrate - Clinical Pharmacology

 The principal pharmacological action of Isosorbide Dinitrate is relaxation of vascular smooth muscle and consequent dilatation of peripheral arteries and veins, especially the latter.
 Dilatation of the veins promotes peripheral pooling of blood and decreases venous return to the heart, thereby reducing left ventricular end-diastolic pressure and pulmonary capillary wedge pressure (preload).
 Arteriolar relaxation reduces systemic vascular resistance, systolic arterial pressure, and mean arterial pressure (afterload).
 Dilatation of the coronary arteries also occurs.
 The relative importance of preload reduction, afterload reduction, and coronary dilatation remains undefined.